AndersSchmidtHansen/Kaidan/README.md

 Craft your [Ghost](https://ghost.org/) themes with the simplicity of [Slim](slim-lang.com), flexibility of [Sass](sass-lang.com) and the expressiveness of [CoffeeScript](coffeescript.org).
 Oh, and Kaidan live reloads across multiple devices and browsers thanks to [BrowserSync](www.browsersync.io).
 How cool is that!

 Kaidan is very minimal and is meant to be extended and use as a starting point.
-Therefore, every Kaidan theme looks [like this](http://www.andersschmidt.com/Kaidan/) in the beginning.
+Therefore, every Kaidan theme looks very plain in the beginning.

 Why?
 -------------------